 Supportive and Palliative Care

-Palliative and supportive care can be provided in the home, hospital or a multitude of places, including assisted living facilities.
+Palliative and supportive care can be provided in the home, hospital, or a multitude of places, including assisted living facilities.

 With palliative and supportive care, we:

-Provide total active care for persons with advanced medical illness, especially those with chronic and progressive life-limiting conditions, and greater understanding of conditions and choices for medical care.
+Provide total active care for persons with advanced medical illness, especially those with chronic and progressive life-limiting conditions, and a greater understanding of conditions and choices for medical care.

-Relieve suffering that often accompanies severe disease or treatment, including pain, fatigue, weight loss, nausea and vomiting, shortness of breath, weakness and other symptoms.
+Relieve suffering that often accompanies severe disease or treatment, including pain, fatigue, weight loss, nausea and vomiting, shortness of breath, weakness, and other symptoms.

-Ease stress that results from serious illnesses and their treatment with spiritual, social and emotional support for patients and family members.
+Ease stress that results from serious illnesses and their treatment with spiritual, social, and emotional support for patients and family members.

 Help patients and their families live as fully and comfortably as possible during their illness and beyond—improving daily function and preparing for the future.

 - Specialized medical care targeted at symptoms affecting the quality of life and making disease treatment more tolerable